📱Here’s What You Need to Know About Venmo

 Is Venmo Safe?

 Venmo is safe, yes.
+How safe is Venmo?
 The main risk is the same for other payment and money transfer apps in that you’re running the risk of someone hacking your phone and accessing your financial information via the app.
 Venmo works to reduce such security risks by offering you the ability to add a PIN to your Venmo account.
 This is a great precaution to take on top of ensuring that your phone is locked with a high-security PIN to prevent anybody from accessing sensitive information.
 Moreover, it's also safe to transfer your money on Venmo even without bank account connected.

 Also, you should immediately transfer any money you receive to your actual bank account.
 Avoid leaving lots of cash in your Venmo balance that someone could enter and withdraw or move around.